aiproshar/connector/README.md

 `TOPIC_LIST=default:default-kafka,custom:custom-kafka`
 maps IoT events from `default` topic to `default-kafka` topic in kafka and so on.

-- `WILDCARD_TOPIC_LIST` MQTT supports wildcard topic, allowing thousand of individual topic to map into a
+- `WILDCARD_TOPIC_LIST` MQTT supports wildcard topic, allowing thousands of individual topic to map into a

 single wildcard.
 Its is possible that a topic may end into multiple wildcards, in that scenario, connector will push it only into the first mapped kafka topic and will throw waring log.